-On March 9, audio legend Paul W. Klipsch (PWK) is born in Elkhart, Indiana.
-As it turns out, he will be the only child of Oscar W. Klipsch and Minna Eddy.
+On March 9, audio legend Paul W Klipsch (PWK) is born in Elkhart, Indiana.
+As it turns out, he will be the only child of Oscar Colman Klipsch and Minna Pearl Eddy.

-While working in Chile, South America maintaining electric locomotives, Paul W. Klipsch becomes an amateur radio enthusiast.
+While working in Chile, South America maintaining electric locomotives, Paul W. Klipsch continues his amateur radio passion.
 While comparing horn to cone-type radio speakers, he discovers the superior efficiency of horns.

 In graduate school at Stanford University, one of Paul W. Klipsch’s classmates mentions to him that speakers sound better in a corner.